DaddyFrosty/vfx-syntax/README.md

 * Any improvements or bugs feel free to contact me DaddyFrosty#4200 or make a PR.
 There is also a .jsonc file and .json for the syntax defintions.
 This is because Rider was reading .jsonc fine, but then when I wanted to use it in VS Code it couldn't read .jsonc.
 If you do make changes please do so in .jsonc.
 * I might end up writing a proper language parser soon tho, but writing VFX is very difficult sometimes, having pixel.input open and like three other files is very common and annoying.
+* Also the performance of the TextMate syntaxer is suboptimal.
+It will be changed at some point but it's a issue create a issue or PR.